SynapticSugar/CarND-Advanced-Lane-Lines/writeup_report.md

 The overall center lane curvature was averaged from both left and right lanes curvature results.

-The center of the lane was calculated from evaluating the x location from each lane polynomial fit at the y location a the bottom of the image (pixel 720).
+The center of the lane was calculated from evaluating the x location from each lane polynomial fit at the y location at the bottom of the image (pixel 720).
-The offset was converted to world coordinates using the x world scale factor `pvt.pix2meters_x` from the global `Perspective()` object `pvt`.
+The vehicle offset was converted to world coordinates using the x world scale factor `pvt.pix2meters_x` from the global `Perspective()` object `pvt`.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.